How Does The Endocannabinoid System Work with Cannabis?

 Either way, researchers have observed that CBD is effective for pain management and alleviating nausea and vomiting, among other effects.
 It has also been used as the primary ingredient in Epidiolex™, a U.S. Food and Drug Administration (FDA)-approved anti-convulsant pharmaceutical drug designed to treat seizures in patients with Lennox-Gastaut Syndrome and Dravet Syndrome.

-Notable studies on the endocannabinoid system
+Notable studies on the endocannabinoid system and cannabis

 Researchers are continuously examining the ECS and how cannabis works alongside it to find new ways it can benefit us.
 Here are some major studies and clinical reviews that have shed light on just that: